godzilla-reject/fobb/100 Utilities/110 Reference Notes/111 Lists/Tags List.md

 	- **Mana** This tag always has a qualifier.
 Actions with this tag cost mana to use, and that cost is given in the qualifier for this tag.
 	- **Move** This tag always has a qualifier.
 Actions with this trait allow the user to move as part of the action, up to a number of spaces given in the qualifier. *This is a type tag.*
 	- **Open** An action with this tag can only be used if its the first action of that type you take on your turn.
-	- **Strike** This tag always has a qualifier.
-This tag shows up on every single action that involves making an attack, and provides how that action changes the Damage Die size of the weapon in its qualifier.
+	- **(Melee or Ranged) Strike** This tag always has a qualifier.
+This tag shows up on every single action that involves making an attack, and provides how many dice of damage, as well as what kind, that action deals.
+That amount is the number given in the qualifier.
 For example, an action with "Strike -2" is an attack that lowers (-) Damage Die size by two (2) steps, meanwhile "Strike +1" would increase (+) it by one (1). "+0" means no change.
 Actions with this tag are considered *attacks*. *This is a type tag.*
-	- **Stunning** *Strike* actions with this tag cause the
 	- **Teleport** Actions with this tag displace the Behemoth across local space, altering their location via mana.
 Actions with this tag do not trigger reactions.
 - Equipment Tags
 	- **Armor** Equipment with this tag provides protection to the wearer in the form of damage resistance. *This is a type tag.*